Relevance of the Basset history term for Lagrangian particle dynamics: Background

 \subsection{The Maxey-Riley Equation (MRE)}

-Throughout this work, we consider (i) spherical particles with a small radius compared to the flow dimensions, which guarantees a small particle Reynolds number~\cite{michaelides1992novel}, (ii) one-way interactions between particles and fluid, so that the flow influences the particle dynamics but not the other way round~\cite{prasath2019accurate} and, (iii) no particle collisions.
+The basic assumptions guaranteeing the validity of the Maxey-Riley Equation used here are (i) spherical particles with a small radius compared to the flow dimensions, which guarantees a small particle Reynolds number~\cite{michaelides1992novel}, (ii) one-way interactions between particles and fluid, so that the flow influences the particle dynamics but not the other way round~\cite{prasath2019accurate} and, (iii) no particle collisions.
 Under these assumptions, particle trajectories can be modeled using the MRE in nondimensionalized form

-as adapted by Prasath et al.~\cite{prasath2019accurate} from the original paper by Maxey and Riley~\cite{maxey_riley_1983}, where $\bm{v} := \bm{\dot{x}}(t)$ is the particle's absolute velocity, $\bm{x}(t)$ the particle's position and $\bm{u}:=\bm{u}(\bm{x}(t),t)$ the value of the Eulerian velocity field at the particle's position.
+as adapted by Prasath et al.~\cite{prasath2019accurate} from the original paper by Maxey and Riley~\cite{maxey_riley_1983} with modifications by Auton et al.~\cite{AutonEtAl1988}, where $\bm{v} := \bm{\dot{x}}(t)$ is the particle's absolute velocity, $\bm{x}(t)$ the particle's position and $\bm{u}:=\bm{u}(\bm{x}(t),t)$ the value of the Eulerian velocity field at the particle's position.
+All variables, such as time ($t$), space ($\bm{x}$) and velocities ($\bm{u}$ and $\bm{v}$) in equation~\eqref{eq:MRE} are nondimensional and obtained by dividing their dimensional value by the characteristic scales of the flow field.
 Note that we only consider particles moving in a plane so that $\bm{x}(t), \bm{v}(t) \in \mathbb{R}^2$ throughout.
 Further,

-where $\rho_p$, $\rho_f$ correspond to the particle and fluid densities, $a$ is the particle's radius, $\nu$ its kinematic viscosity and $T$ the time scale of the flow.
+where $\rho_p$, $\rho_f$ correspond to the particle and fluid densities, $a$ is the particle's radius, $\nu$ the fluids' kinematic viscosity and $T$ the time scale of the flow.
+The definitions above are taken from the paper by Prasath et al.~\cite{prasath2019accurate} and are implemented like this in the accompanying code.
+However, it seems these definitions are not standardized and other authors use different expressions~\cite{farazmand_haller_2015}.
 The effective density ratio $R$ controls buoyancy and inertia and accounts for the added mass effect that arises because the particle accelerates surrounding fluid and carries it along its path.
 Heavier particles that are denser than the carrier fluid with $\beta > 1$, where also $R>1$, are less susceptible to the fluid forces than lighter particles, i.e. $\beta < 1$ with $ R<1$, compare for the particle acceleration and first term in~\eqref{eq:MRE:1}.